 Check if the unit belongs to the list of the units to which the drivers from this resource can be assigned using the automatic assignment method.

 When you use different devices, they might interpret the driver’s code differently.
 To bring this code to one form, use one of the methods described below.

 Method 1.
 Specify the mask (IButton card number parsing mask) in the configurator of the device type (the icon in the general properties of the unit).

 Method 2.
 Indicate the formula avl_driver:16 (where avl_driver is the parameter of the driver) as the parameter of the sensor.
 It allows converting text from hexadecimal (HEX) to decimal (DEC) number format.
 In the XY pairs, you can use the obtained decimal value as X and specify an arbitrary value (or, for example, the driver’s code) in the Y column.

 To add a new map, send your request to email@example.com.
 Attach a vector map in one of the supported formats (MP, MapInfo, ESRI Shape, OSM, or KML) to your email and give us a link to download the map.
 If the size of the map does not allow sending it by email, you will be given FTP access.
 The data must be in the WGS 84 coordinate system.

 A CSV or XLSX table can be used to upload addresses to Gurtam Maps.
-Such table should contain the following columns: house number, street, city, region (optional), X and Y coordinates in WGS-84.
-You can download a table template here.
+Such table should contain the following columns: house number, street, city/twon, region (optional), X and Y coordinates in WGS-84 in decimal degrees (for example, 64.78236, -17.20469).